nogibjj/ids-706-w12-jingxuan-li/README.md

-Certainly!
-Here's a README file in English for a simple Python application that demonstrates how to containerize the application using Docker and build and push the Docker image in a CI/CD pipeline.

----

 # Simple Python Application with Docker

 This is a simple Python application that demonstrates how to containerize an application using Docker and build and push the Docker image in a CI/CD pipeline.